arshpreetsingh02/CODSOFT_To_Do_List/README.md

 # Things To-Do 🚀🚀🚀

 This is simple example of building a To-do list web application using only HTML, CSS, & JavaScript.
-No frameworks or libraries are involved in this.

 git clone https://github.com/reMRKableDev/things-todo
 ```